elixirschool/elixirschool/lessons/en/testing/bypass.md

 Application.ensure_all_started(:bypass)
 ```

-Now that we know Bypass will be running during our tests let's head over to `test/clinic/health_check_test.exs` and finish our setup.
+Now that we know Bypass will be running during our tests, let's head over to `test/clinic/health_check_test.exs` and finish our setup.
 To prepare Bypass for accepting requests we need to open the connect with `Bypass.open/1`, which can be done in our test setup callback:

 ```elixir